undisputed-deb/AURA/README.md

-# AURA — AI Voice Interview Coach

-You practice.
-You get grilled.
-You land the role.
+# Aura

-Aura is a full-stack AI-powered interview prep platform.
-Upload your resume, paste a job description, and get a personalized mock interview with real-time voice interaction, instant AI scoring, and brutal resume interrogation mode.
+AI-powered voice interview coach.
+Upload your resume, pick a role, and get grilled by an AI that actually knows what it's doing.

 ---

-## what it does
+## What it does

-- **Mock Interviews** — AI generates questions tailored to your resume + the specific job description.
+**Mock Interviews** — Generates questions from your resume and the job description.
 You answer out loud, it transcribes and scores you.

-- **Resume Grill** — It reads everything on your resume and asks you to defend it.
+**Resume Grill** — Reads everything on your resume and interrogates you on it.
 Every project, every skill, every claim.

-- **Company Prep** — Questions built around the culture and interview style of the specific company you are targeting.
+**Company Prep** — Questions built around the culture and interview style of the specific company you are targeting.

-- **STAR Method Coaching** — Structured feedback on your behavioral answers using the Situation-Task-Action-Result framework.
+**STAR Method Coaching** — Structured feedback on behavioral answers using the Situation Task Action Result framework.

-- **Voice Interaction** — ElevenLabs TTS reads questions aloud.
+**Voice Interaction** — ElevenLabs reads questions aloud.
 Groq Whisper transcribes your answers in real time.

-- **AI Scoring** — Gemini evaluates every answer on clarity, depth, and confidence.
-Gives you a score, strengths, and specific gaps.
+**AI Scoring** — Gemini evaluates every answer on clarity, depth, and confidence.
+Gives you a score, strengths, and gaps.

-- **Progress Tracking** — Analytics dashboard showing your improvement across sessions.
+**Progress Tracking** — Dashboard showing your improvement across sessions.

 ---

-## tech stack
+## Stack

 **Frontend**
 - Next.js 15 (App Router)